 4. Consider Alternative Employers

 If you always envisioned yourself working for a large enterprise, now might be a good time to consider alternative options.
 Several well-known companies have stopped or significantly reduced new employee intake due to directives from senior management.
-In many cases, graduate recruitment programmes have also been halted to save costs.
+In many cases, graduate and business development recruitment programs have also been halted to save costs.

 While you should still apply to these big organizations, small and medium-sized companies are a feasible back-up option.
 Working for a company of this sort will also provide valuable experience, increasing the chance that you will be accepted later down the line by an enterprise that offers multiple opportunities for career advancement.